HackerspaceMumbai/eleventy-high-performance-blog/blog/AzureSWA_CLI_CustomAuthentication.md

 For our 1st code commit, we will create the default Blazor WASM application on our local workstation, deploy it on to [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/front-end-frameworks/?WT.mc_id=M365-MVP-5003041), and then use Custom Authentication to verify the IAM is working as intended on the frontend.

+> The original blog post has been amended and is split into two since we were waiting on a fix for a bug on Azure SWA blade, for which we now have a workaround.
+For original versions, please refer to [Dev](https://dev.to/indcoder/securing-an-azure-static-web-app-with-auth0-actions-1om2), or [hashnode](https://indcoder.hashnode.dev/securing-an-azure-static-web-app-with-auth0-actions)

-Most of the work was done over the release candidate versions, [RC1](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-1/) & [RC2](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-2/?WT.mc_id=M365-MVP-5003041), but I have revalidated the codebase against the [LTS version of dotnet 6](https://devblogs.microsoft.com/dotnet/announcing-net-6/?WT.mc_id=M365-MVP-5003041) released yesterday.
+Most of the work was done over the release candidate versions, [RC1](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-1/) & [RC2](https://devblogs.microsoft.com/dotnet/announcing-net-6-release-candidate-2/?WT.mc_id=M365-MVP-5003041), but I have revalidated the codebase against the [LTS version of dotnet 6](https://devblogs.microsoft.com/dotnet/announcing-net-6/?WT.mc_id=M365-MVP-5003041) released during [.net Conf'21](https://devblogs.microsoft.com/dotnet/net-6-launches-at-net-conf-november-9-11/) .

 ## Local Development